cpearson3/another-sass-interface-framework/README.md

-# bootsmooth
+# Bootsmooth
-## Minimal Responsive CSS Framework
+## Another Responsive SCSS Framework

-An exercise in building a customizable responsive framework.

-### Components and Features (proposed)
+Bootsmooth is a minimal and responsinve SCSS framework.
+It is built with Gulp.

+Components:

 - Responsive Grid
-- Navigation
+- Nav bar
 - Cards
 - Forms
 - Tables

-- Normalize
-- Animations
--- UX
--- Smooth Scroll
+More documentation is coming soon.